m2osw/snaplogger/README.md

 Other types can be added by creating a class derived from the snaplogger Appender class.
 For example, the snaplog offers the "network" appender.

+The type is mandatory, but if the `type=...` field is not specified, the systemt tries with the name of the section.
+So the following means we get a file:

+    [file]
+    filename=carrots

+Remember that to create multiple entries of the same type, you must use different section names.
+Reusing the same name is useful only to overwrite parameters of a previous section definition.

 #### Type=File

 Write the logs to a file.
-The file must be named unless your entry is an override of another entry of the same name.
+The file must be named unless your section is an override of another section of the same name which already has a filename.

-    file.name=database
+    filename=database

 The filename must not include any slashes or extension (periods are not accepted).
 This way we are in control of those characters.
 Especially, other parameters define where the files go:

-    file.path=/var/log/snapwebsites
+    path=/var/log/snapwebsites

 ### Severity